The critical importance of selling on Amazon is difficult to overstate. More specifically, the benefits of selling on Amazon Prime cannot be ignored.

 With SFP, your company handles all returns and customer service.
 However, this effort can bring its own benefits.
 With FBA, Amazon manages returns and then sends sellers a general box of returned goods, making the returned merchandise difficult to trace to the original order, as no identifier is included if you choose to label with a manufacturer barcode.
 The product-to-consumer link is certainly less vague with SFP.
 You can easily identify exactly which returned item ties to which order, greatly reducing the risk of potential customer fraud.

 Keep in mind, however, that Amazon requires SFP sellers to abide by the same rules that apply to orders fulfilled by the marketplace itself.
 That means items are automatically authorized for return at the seller’s expense without the seller being contacted first.

 It’s clear that both SFP and FBA have certain advantages and disadvantages, and they will appeal to different businesses with different aspirations.

 Two final parting thoughts may help clear things up a bit more:

-First, it’s worth mentioning that becoming eligible for Amazon’s Seller Fulfilled Prime program comes with its own set of strict requirements.
+First, it’s worth mentioning that becoming eligible for Amazon’s SFP program comes with its own set of strict requirements.
 There will still be inventory to update, shipment notifications to watch and invoices to maintain.

 Second, sellers that benefit most from SFP tend to leverage their inventory across multiple channels instead of selling solely on Amazon.
 In fact, many sellers won’t necessarily see big savings — and may even see their fulfillment costs increase slightly.
 But being able to sell more at higher volumes across multiple channels can make up for any costs incurred through SFP.

-Editor’s Note: This post was originally published on November 3, 2017 and has been updated for accuracy and comprehensiveness.
+Editor’s Note: This post was originally published in November 2017 and was updated in September 2021 for accuracy and comprehensiveness.